davidmhunt/CPSL_TI_Radar/CPSL_TI_Radar_cpp/Readme.md

 #### TI_Radar_Config_management
 * TI_Radar_config_path: specifies the path to the IWR's .cfg file.
 Example files are located in the [configurations](../configurations/) folder.
 Be sure the choose the one corresponding to either the DCA1000, or the IWR Demo depending on your use case.

+    * Note: If using the mmWave SDK demos (ex: SDK3.5) with the DCA1000 and IWR1843 boost boards, make sure that the lvdsStreamCfg is correctly set (see the mmWave sdk documentation).
+For example, a viable lbdsStreamCfg setting is featured below.

+    ```
+    lvdsStreamCfg -1 1 1 1
+    ```

 #### CLI_Controller
 * CLI_port: the address to the serial port used to program the IWR device.
 If you don't know the serial port, use the [determine_serial_ports.ipynb](../utilities/determine_serial_ports.ipynb) notebook to determine them.
 Usually the CLI port is the smaller number.